sveltely/sveltely.github.io/presentation.md

 Notes:

-Here we an array of sleeping cats, and an empty array for eating cats.
+Here we have an array of sleeping cats, and an empty array for eating cats.

 My button at the bottom runs the `feed` function which wakes up cats with food.

 I'm using an `if` block to display a message when no cats are eating.

-And the `else` part of the block shows which cats are eating.
+And the `else` part will show which cats are eating.

 +++